Dzuy05/PACMAN-/README.md

 - **Fruit**: Points vary depending on the type of fruit.

 ### LEVELS
-Each level increases in difficulty with faster ghosts and more complex maze layouts.
-The game continues until all lives are lost.
+Each level just change in graphic of ghosts and maze layouts, the difficulty remain the same as we play with our hand.
+The game continues until we don't have lives.

 ### LIVES
 Pacman starts with three lives.
 Extra lives can be earned by reaching certain score thresholds.